BluewhaleRobot/galileo-servicebot-doc-en/install.md

 ![install-2](/images/install-2.png)

 3. The software is developed based on .NET technology and requires .NET Framework 4.6.1 .
-Windows10 comes with this operating environment.
+Windows 10 comes with this operating environment.
 For other Windows operating systems, please install .NET Framework 4.6.1 by yourself.